hessmjr/bowling-app/README.md

 ```
 10
 ```
-- `DELETE http://localhost:7878/games/:game_id` inactivates a game unless the body of the request contains a valid player id, then that player is inactivated.
-Format is simple text:
+- `DELETE http://localhost:7878/games/:game_id` deactivates a game unless the body of the request contains a valid player id, then that player is deactivated.
+Format is simple text (an integer 1 - 4):
 ```
 :player_id
 ```

 Endpoints can be reached through any RESTful client or using an API such as cURL.
 A POSTMAN collection has been supplied as well though.

-> To turn off the server either stop the vagrant using one of it's commands such as `vagrant halt`.
-Or log in to the vagrant box using `vagrant ssh` and run command `supervisorctl stop all` as root user.
+> To turn off the server either stop the vagrant box using one of it's commands such as `vagrant halt` or `vagrant destroy`.
+Or SSH in to the vagrant box using `vagrant ssh` and run command `supervisorctl stop all` as root user.

 ## Testing
 There is an accompanying test suite which seeds the database with game information and runs behavior testing.

-1. SSH into vagrant machine by using `vagrant ssh` in project root directory (if vagrant box is running)
+1. SSH into vagrant machine by using `vagrant ssh` in project root directory
 2. Navigate to the project directory in the vagrant box `/home/mark/BowlApp`
 3. Run command `python test.py` to see the results of the unit tests created

-## Thoughts
-Some of my thoughts on the design of the application:

-- Used Python's Flask framework due to its simple nature for quick and easy development (considered Bottle and Django)
-- For persistent storage I utilized MongoDB.
-The document store allowed the greatest freedom for data modeling as well as simple deployment and ease of use.
-- An RDB like MySQL would be a decent choice too, however adds unnecessary complexity to data model.
-Would require a games table, players table, scores table, and join tables which could require a lot more additional setup.
-- Also began development with plan to use Redis for easy use and deployment as well as great performance.
-However unnecessary database calls would be required due to its key, value nature with no ability for nested objects.
-- Focused on behavior testing for endpoints instead of unit testing for individual methods due to time constraints and fluid nature of the design

 ## Contributors